American Airlines A319 First Class Review

-With all the time I have now and because this is the most recent aircraft I have flown on (March 2020) I thought I’d add another review of American Airlines Domestic First Class.
-Some of this is really just rehashing many things from my reviews of American’s A321’s http://patstravelreviews.com/american-airlines-a321-first-class-review/ and B737’s http://patstravelreviews.com/american-airlines-737-first-class-review/ but I can update their Wi-Fi and Inflight Entertainment (IFE) options which have become a little obsolete since these reviews were published.
+With all the time I have now (I originally wrote this in April 2020) and because this is the most recent aircraft I have flown on (March 2020) I thought I’d add another review of American Airlines Domestic First Class.
+Some of this is really just rehashing many things from my reviews of American’s A321’s https://www.patstravelreviews.com/post/american-airlines-a321-first-class-review and B737’s () but I can update their Wi-Fi and Inflight Entertainment (IFE) options which have become a little obsolete since these reviews were published.
 Plus, now this review will come up when doing a search specifically on American’s A319 First Class.

 In-flight Entertainment (IFE) on American’s A319’s is also similar to their A321’s and B737’s.
 Version 1 have seatback monitor’s, whereas version 2 only has personal device IFE.
 However, current and recent deliveries (B737Max & A321neo) will not have seatback screens.
 Further, American has started to remove the screens from those planes that had them (not International fleet) and unfortunately this process has been sped due to the grounding of planes during the Covid-19 outbreak.
 So at some point in the future all domestic aircraft IFE will be thru Wi-Fi on your own device.
 In the meantime, even those aircraft with seatback monitor’s will also have access to wireless programing.
 I prefer the seatback IFE.
 The TV’s are touchscreen and HD capable.
 They are slightly bigger than 12″ (8.9″ in Economy) which is much more screen than a tablet.
 Plus, it keeps the tray table clear to eat.
 You can access programming either by touch screen or hand set (in armrest).
 While for the most part the content is the same, the seatback IFE has games, music, info and a moving map which wireless does not.
-But, personal device has 12 channels of live TV (CNN, ESPN, NBC, CBS, FOX, CNBC, NFL, Telemundo, USA, Disney, TNT, and Bravo) and access to Apple Music (only on flights with ViaSat Wi-Fi) in addition to movies and television programs.
+But, personal device has 12 channels of live TV (CNN, ESPN, NBC, CBS, FOX, CNBC, NFL, Telemundo, USA, Disney, TNT, and Bravo - ** their live TV is currently unavailable.
+Not sure if this is just temporary) and access to Apple Music (only on flights with ViaSat Wi-Fi) in addition to movies and television programs.
 As I said one of the reasons I am writing this review is to update American’s Wi-Fi.
-Currently American uses two companies for Wi-Fi.
-Gogo inflight or AA inflight.
-AA inflight is through Viasat which is replacing gogo.
+Currently American uses three companies for Wi-Fi.
+Panasonic on their B777's and 787's, gogo inflight or AA inflight.
+AA inflight is through ViaSat which is replacing gogo.
 Most flights I’ve been on actually have the ViaSat version, but all of the A319 flights I’ve been on had gogo.
-I assume they are updating by aircraft type and the A319’s (and probably A320’s) are the last to change to Viasat.
+I assume they are updating by aircraft type and the A319’s (and probably A320’s) are the last to change to ViaSat.
+Actually, when looking at your device all connections are through AA inflight.
+If when you sign in and address is "wifionboard" then it is through gogo, if address is "AAinflight" then it is through Viasat.
 I like gogo because it has free messaging and one hour free Wi-Fi for T-Mobile members.
 Both have free access to AA.com as well as a few of their partners.
 The advantages of ViaSat is the speed is much better than gogo and it is available from gate to gate.
 Gogo still starts and ends at 10,000 feet.
 For some reason the rates are still inconsistent.
 Based on either per hour or by flight.
 The entire flight rates makes sense as it is based on flight time and I have seen as low as $8 on short flights and up to $18 on cross-country flights.
-By the hour can be either $12 or $14.
+By the hourly rate can be either $12 or $14.
 To access AA’s Personal Device Entertainment you must first download the American Airlines app before your flight (can download it onboard, but you’ll have to pay for the Wi-Fi).
 There is a nice selection of Movies and TV shows on all of their IFE options.
-Recent releases, classic movies, a few international selections and best of all, most, if not all of the content is uncensored.
+Recent releases, classic movies, and a few international selections.
+My one complaint is they do not update their TV programming.
+I have watched the first two episodes of Apple TV's Ted Lasso several times the last 6 months.
+A word of caution, most if not all of the content is uncensored.